calo001/fondo/README.md

  - `libunity-dev`

-Use the App script to simplify installation by running `./app install-deps`
+Use the App script to simplify installation by running `./app install-deps`, in this case, make sure that `dpkg-dev` package is installed

  ### Building